eclipselu/Hello-Backbone/README.md

 Hello-Backbone
 ==============

-Hello World project of Backbone.js
+Hello World project of Backbone.js using Backbone.js